tu-darmstadt-ros-pkg/legged_locomotion_library/README.md

 * Run `catkin build`.

 Just build your workspace.
 After a couple of minutes, your L3 setup should be ready to use.

+### Manual Install

+In the `rosinstalls` subfolder you will find `wstool` compatible `rosinstall` files that contain all the necessary data about the repositories.
+You can merge these files directly in your workspace using the `wstool merge` command.

 ## Basic Examples